WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/voice.md

 - If the sentence does not need a subject, or if the subject is not the focus of the sentence.
 - The system performs an action.
 - Active voice creates a cumbersome sentence structure.
-- You want to avoid blaming the user in cases like error messages.
+- You want to avoid blaming the user in cases like error messages and warnings.
 - You want to emphasize objects/actions in a heading or title.

 **Examples**